Columbia University in the City of New York

 Early Decision

 Early Decision is a program in which students commit to attend a school if they are accepted.
 Some schools have a higher acceptance rate for Early Decision than regular decision.
 Columbia's Early Decision acceptance rate is 15%, compared to 4% overall.
-If you’re sure you want to attend Columbia University, you might consider applying Early Decision.
+If you’re sure you want to attend Columbia University in the City of New York, you might consider applying Early Decision.

 Applications Due